-The provider and registered manager had overall responsibilities for the management and clinical leadership of the practice.
+The provider had overall responsibilities for the management and clinical leadership of the practice.
 The practice manager oversaw the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 Are services well-led?